-But, the numbers from multiple studies clearly paint a very, very different picture.
+But, the numbers from multiple studies clearly paint a very different picture.

 Do Millionaires Inherit Their Wealth?

-While it’s popular and comforting to believe most millionaires simply inherited their millions, the numbers uniformly show that this notion is untrue.
+While it’s popular and comforting to believe millionaires simply inherited their millions, the numbers uniformly show this notion is untrue.

 For instance, the Cato Institute has consistently proven the vast majority of millionaires earned their wealth rather than inherited it.
 The notion that “most millionaires inherit their wealth” is a myth, Cato says.